 Midwest Topology Seminar

-The 2018 Midwest Topology Seminar was hosted by Northwestern University at Swift Hall on March 3rd.
+The 2018 Midwest Topology Seminar was hosted by Northwestern University

 This seminar has run continuously since the middle of the 1960s, meeting Fall, Winter and Spring of most years.
 Originating in the desire of topologists in the Chicago area to meet to discuss recent developments, it grew into a meeting of algebraic and geometric topologists from the entire upper Midwest and Great Lakes regions of the United States and Canada.
 It typically features speakers drawn from both the local and international communities and speakers at all stages of their careers.